Surviving Passover Without These Pesach Brownies Is Impossible

 I can’t remember a Passover without brownies.
 For some, that might sound crazy.
 It is a weeklong observance marked by unleavened eating after all.
 In my family, though, more than a few days without dessert sounds even crazier.

 That sweet tooth goes back generations.
-Even my great grandmother couldn’t bare the idea of eight days without a little after dinner indulgence.
-Thanks to her chocolate cravings (a mere century ago), this Kosher-for-Passover treat.
-Now, her recipe is so engrained in our Passover routine that my mother ships homemade Pesach brownies across state lines to make sure her grown sons aren’t deprived of this nostalgia-filled dessert.
+You see, my great grandmother couldn’t bare the idea of eight days without a little after dinner indulgence.
+Thanks to her chocolate cravings (a mere century ago), this Kosher-for-Passover confection has become a family staple.
+It's so engrained in our Passover routine that my mother ships homemade batches across state lines to her grown sons.
 That’s dedication.

-Tracking down the recipe, though, is another story.
+Tracking down the recipe, though...that's another story.
 To my grandmother, it’s muscle memory.
 A brilliant baker now in her nineties, she’s been whipping up the recipe for years.
 It's the same story with my mother.
-She doesn’t need the notes scribbled in her cookbook – a high school graduation gift from my grandmother that’s seen its fare share of Seders since its début in the 70’s.
+She doesn’t need the notes scribbled in her cookbook – a high school graduation gift from my grandmother that’s seen its fare share of Seders and spills since its début in the 70’s.

 - 1 ½ cups sugar